Romyadhy/HelpdeskITSupport-System/listbug.md

 - [x] Add note when the tickets is didn't closed todays, from admin or IT support.
 - [x] Paginate in monthly reports
 - [ ] Dashboard Total ticket, task, ect
+- [ ] Daily Report Show detail add the column in daily report ticket snapshot and refix the store func, ticketSnapshot, ect.

 ## Other Notes